active-logic/uta/README.md

 }
 ```

-Howl is a superset of C#: configure which notations are applied, be it on first import, or later.
+- Howl is a superset of C#: configure which notations are applied, be it on first import, or later.
-Bi-directional translation imports your legacy (C#) sources.
+- Bi-directional translation imports your legacy (C#) sources.
-You may input Howl source comfortably (VS Code and Atom snippets).
-As you type C#, Howl source is generated; therefore, learning the notation is not an issue, and you can do this at your own pace.
+- Input Howl source comfortably (VS Code and Atom snippets).
+As you type C#, Howl source is generated; therefore, learning the notation is easy and fun.

-In Atom, beautiful syntax highlighting is available.
+In Atom, beautiful syntax highlighting is also available.

 ![Image](Documentation/Images/Howl-Sample-Dark.png?raw=true)

-For Unity 3D, the UPM package provides seamless build integration: Howl, build, publish either C#, Howl source, or both.
+**Unity 3D**: The UPM package provides seamless build integration:

+Howl, build and publish either C#, Howl scripts, or both.

 ## Why Howl?